Schiller Paris Students Reflecting on the Circular Economy

 - "The Caring Gallery’s experience was very different and more personal because the visit leaves memories that stay with you.
 I believe that ingenuity and workmanship are no longer important in art.
 As an artist, you must be acutely aware of current events, as well as familiar with the crises and issues that need attention." - Yasmin Kadri

-This outdoor learning activity was convened by Dr. Myriam Benraad, Global Academic Chair for International Relations & Diplomacy at The Global American University, Schiller.
+This outdoor learning activity was convened by Dr. Myriam Benraad, Global Academic Chair for International Relations & Diplomacy at Schiller International University, Schiller.